-Deacon Steve Vallero coordinates the Catholic Jail & Prison Ministry for the Archdiocese of Denver providing spiritual support to inmates.
+Deacon Hal Goodwire coordinates the Catholic Jail & Prison Ministry for the Archdiocese of Denver providing spiritual support to inmates.
 The ministry seeks additional volunteers who are 21 years of age, a practicing Catholic, and able to pass a background check.
 For more information, go to the Catholic Jail/Prison Ministry page.

 Official Website: www.usccb.org/cchd

 The Catholic Campaign for Human Development (CCHD) is the domestic anti-poverty social justice program of the U.S. Catholic bishops.
-Its mission is to correct the core causes of poverty in the United States through the promotion and support of community-controlled, self-help organizations and through educational efforts.
-Founded in 1969, CCHD’s pastoral effort is the full empowerment of the poor and the vulnerable through active participation in the democratic process.
-The grants, economic development and educational efforts of CCHD are implemented in collaboration with the local diocese, and are supported by an annual collection.
-Please support CCHD by sending your contribution payable to the Archdiocese of Denver with “CCHD” in the memo line.
-Thank you.
+Its mission is to correct the core causes of poverty in the United States through the promotion and support of community-controlled organizations and through educational efforts.
+CCHD invests in the dignity of people living in poverty.
+Programs funded by CCHD support self-sufficiency and self-determination for people who are working to bring permanent and positive change to their communities.

 Official Website: povertyusa.org

 The Catholic Campaign for Human Development (CCHD) has a two-fold mandate: (1) To help low-income people participate in decisions that affect their lives, their families, and communities.
 (2) To provide education and promote understanding about poverty and its root causes.
 This dual strategy of helping people who are poor speak and act for themselves and education for economic justice reflects the mandate of the Scriptures and the principles of Catholic social teaching.